+The Prior Learning Policy allows students to translate knowledge and skills acquired outside the classroom into college credit.
 Students may be granted up to 30 credit hours in this program.
-Petitions for Non-Traditional Learning Credit and requests for additional information are available at the Academic Advising Center and from the appropriate academic Dean.
-Non-Traditional Learning Credit cannot be used to satisfy the Morton College academic residency requirement.
+Petitions for Prior Learning and requests for additional information are available at the Academic Advising Center and from the appropriate academic Dean.
+Prior Learning credit cannot be used to satisfy the Morton College academic residency requirement.

-A maximum of 30 semester hours of credit earned through Non-Traditional Learning may be applied toward graduation requirements.
+A maximum of 30 semester hours of credit earned through Prior Learning may be applied toward graduation requirements.
 All other graduation requirements also must be met.

-In accordance with state regulations, no grade received through Non-Traditional Learning is recorded for course credit.
+In accordance with state regulations, no grade receive through Prior Learning is recorded for course credit.
 The student's academic record will indicate only that credit has been established.
-The student is responsible for finding out if such credit will transfer to another college or university and if it will be applied toward a specific degree or certificate program.
+The student is responsible for finding out if such credit will transfer to another college or university and if it will be applied to a specific degree or certificate program.
+Prior learning credit for those pursuing a transferable degree (ASD, AFA, ALS, and AA) can only be used to satisfy graduation requirements.
+Transferability of prior learning credit is not guaranteed.